 Time: 3:00 p.m. to 7:00 p.m.

 Material Advantage chapters are invited to participate in the Materials Bowl, held each year at the TMS Annual Meeting & Exhibition.
 Chapters select a team of two to four members to represent their school in a materials-themed knowledge and trivia competition.
 The team may consist of up to two graduate students.
 Teams compete in elimination rounds, a semi-final match, and championship game for cash prizes.
-Each member of the winning team receives $250, and the winning chapter receives $500.
-The second-place team receives $500 for their chapter.
-To participate in the 2018 competition, the student chapter chair or faculty advisor should submit a Materials Bowl application by December 15, 2017.
+Applications for the Materials Bowl are now closed, but come and cheer on your favorite team!

-Students are invited to submit posters of their research related to each of the five TMS technical divisions: Extraction & Processing, Functional Materials, Light Metals, Materials Processing & Manufacturing, and Structural Materials.
+Students will display posters of their research related to each of the five TMS technical divisions: Extraction & Processing, Functional Materials, Light Metals, Materials Processing & Manufacturing, and Structural Materials.
 One winning graduate poster and one winning undergraduate poster will be selected in each technical division.
-Learn more about the contest rules and submit your abstract through ProgramMaster.
-Deadline to submit a poster abstract is December 15, 2017.
+Poster submissions are now closed, but come and view the work of your peers during the poster session at TMS2020.

 Student Career Forum

 Time: 2:00 p.m. to 4:00 p.m.

 "When should I start my job search?"
 "Should I continue to graduate school or begin my career?"
 "How important is networking to my career?"
 If you find yourself asking questions like these about your future, then you should attend the Student Career Forum.
 Organized by the TMS Young Professional Committee, this session will feature speakers from various stages of their careers and diverse materials science backgrounds to discuss how to navigate a successful career path in the fields of minerals, metals, and materials.

 Speakers will include: